kubernetes/kubernetes/docs/getting-started-guides/coreos/bare_metal_offline.md

 4. Setup nodes to deploy CoreOS creating a etcd cluster.
 5. Have no access to the public [etcd discovery tool](https://discovery.etcd.io/).
 6. Installing the CoreOS slaves to become Kubernetes minions.

-## Pre-requisites
-1. Installed *CentOS 6* for PXE server
-2. At least two bare metal nodes to work with

 ## This Guides variables
 | Node Description              | MAC               | IP          |